mantidproject/mantid/docs/source/concepts/WorkspaceGroup.rst

 .. contents::
   :local:

 A WorkspaceGroup is a group of workspaces.
+The WorkspaceGroup object does not hold any data itself, but instead holds a like of Workspace objects.
+They appear as an expandable list of workspaces in the MantidPlot interface (the list of workspace is also called the ADS or *AnalysisDataService*).
+Thus, their primary function is to add structure to the ADS and make it more readable.

-Most algorithms will execute on a WorkspaceGroup by simply executing the algorithm on each workspace contained within.
+Most algorithms can be passed a WorkspaceGroup in place of a normal workspace input, and will simply execute the algorithm on each workspace contained within the group.

 Creating a Workspace Group
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Workspace groups can be created through the MantidPlot interface;

-- Select a few workspaces from the ADS in MantidPlot and click the "Group" button
-   above the list of workspaces.
+- Select a few workspaces from the ADS in MantidPlot and click the "Group" button above the list of workspaces.
 The group will be named "NewGroup".

 Workspace groups can be created in a more flexible way in the Python script window using the Python API;